ebenzotoo/alx-low_level_programming/0x08-recursion/README.md

-function that returns the value of x
+function that returns the natural square root of a number